breandan/kotlingrad/README.md

 To run [the tests](src/test/kotlin/edu/umontreal/kotlingrad), execute: `./gradlew test`

-Kotlin𝛁 claims to eliminate certain runtime errors, but what guarantees do we have the proposed implementation is not incorrect?
-One way is to use a technique borrowed from the Haskell community called property-based testing (PBT), closely related to [metamorphic testing](https://en.wikipedia.org/wiki/Metamorphic_testing).
+Kotlin𝛁 claims to eliminate certain runtime errors, but what assurances do we have the proposed implementation is not incorrect?
+One method, borrowed from the Haskell community, is called property-based testing (PBT), closely related to [metamorphic testing](https://en.wikipedia.org/wiki/Metamorphic_testing).
 Notable implementations include [QuickCheck](https://github.com/nick8325/quickcheck), [Hypothesis](https://github.com/HypothesisWorks/hypothesis) and [ScalaTest](http://www.scalatest.org/user_guide/property_based_testing) (ported to Kotlin in [KotlinTest](https://github.com/kotlintest/kotlintest)).
-PBT uses algebraic properties to verify the result of an operation by constructing semantically equivalent but syntactically distinct expressions, which (in theory) should produce the same answer.
+PBT uses algebraic properties to verify the result of an operation by constructing semantically equivalent but syntactically distinct expressions, which should produce the same answer.
 Kotlin𝛁 uses two such equivalences to validate its AD implementation:

 * [Symbolic differentiation](https://en.wikipedia.org/wiki/Differentiation_rules): manually differentiate and compare the values returned on a subset of the domain with AD.
 * [Finite difference approximation](https://en.wikipedia.org/wiki/Finite_difference_method): sample space of symbolic (differentiable) functions, comparing results of AD to FD.